NENUKORAH/Final_Project/README.md

 Thirdly, the stock market is being considered as major investment portfolio by indiduals and businesses, the model developed in this analysis will help individuals and businesses in making a business decision.

-Finally, our passion for numerical analysis and data manipulation is a core reason for choosen this project idea.
+Fourthly, our passion for numerical analysis and data manipulation is a core reason for choosen this project idea.

+Finally, to understand teh relationship between Tesla revenue and stock prices.

 ### Question to be answered